DavidAllmon/passpro/readme.txt

 * **Custom Branding** - Add your own logo, colors, and styling to match your brand
 * **Session Management** - Control how long passwords remain valid
 * **Logout Button** - Optionally show a logout button for visitors to end their session
+* **Security Enhancements** - Block chat widgets and third-party scripts on the login page

 ### Use Cases